paluh/purescript-jaws/README.md

   ```

-But before we validate something, some boring stuff:
+But before we validate something few comments:

   * to run validation we just call `runValidation password queryData`

-  * I'm using debug log (`traceAnyA`) in case of failure because instance for `Show` is missing in case of records
+  * I'm using debug log (`traceAnyA`) in case of failure

   * we have used `Data.Validation.Jaws.Http.nonEmptyString` as entry point for our fields together with `addFieldFromQuery`
     so our validation is build upon `type Query = StrMap (Array (Maybe String))`